fsiler/ksd/readme.md

 - `artisan make:migration` doesn't seem to correctly handle multiple ``--create`` flags.

 ## Dead Ends
 - Larasset is a neat idea but requires more tooling than I had time to deal with in the short run.
-One consequence of not using this is that jQuery and Bootstrap version numbers will have to be manually updated.
+I think component-installer is ultimately better for this application.

 ## Below this is boilerplate from Laravel's `readme.md`
 ### Laravel PHP Framework